Skip the boring, plain-ole deviled eggs and really make your Easter food spread pop — with an adorable hatching chick deviled eggs recipe.

 To start, make perfect hard-boiled eggs.
 To make the cooked eggs easy to peel, I let them sit in an ice bath for a whole hour.

 While the eggs are cooling, you can prep your beaks and feet.
 I like to use a julienne peeler, which makes things go much faster, but you can also use a knife.
-Julienne part of a carrot into matchsticks, and then use a knife to slice the matchsticks into half inch pieces.
+Julienne part of a carrot into matchsticks, and then use a knife to slice the matchsticks into 1/2-inch pieces.
 You will need seven pieces per chick.

 When you're ready to make your chicks, crack the egg all over with a spoon.
 I like to use a spoon with a slightly pointed tip, which is really helpful in the next step.

 Use the tip of your spoon to start peeling the egg.
-Just slide it under the shell and carefully work your way around the egg, discarding shell as you go.
+Just slide it under the shell, and carefully work your way around the egg, discarding shell as you go.

-Place the top slice of egg white on each chick, and add two peppercorns and a piece of carrot to make the face.
+Place a top slice of egg white on each chick, and add two peppercorns and a piece of carrot to make the face.
 You may find it easier to use tweezers for these tiny pieces.

 Arrange the eggs however you would like to serve them, then add feet by slipping the remaining slices of carrot under their bodies.
 Again, tweezers can help with this step.
 Place three pieces together on each side to make the feet.

-Refrigerate until ready to serve, but try to serve them within a couple hours to keep the yolks looking fresh.
+Refrigerate until ready to serve, but try to serve them within a couple of hours to keep the yolks looking fresh.

 And you'll see personalized content just for you whenever you click the My Feed .